manga-g/manga-g/README.md

  Manga-G
+## URASUNDAY BRANCH
  ### (FAST Terminal Manga Program in written in Go)
 ## Usage:
-Paste a url with a similar structure such as: `mangasite.com/gallery/{Manga-ID}/{Manga-Page-Number}`
+Paste a url with a similar structure such as: `https://urasunday.com/title/1749/185053`

 ### Requirements to use Manga-G
  - Go Version 1.18